WolframRhodium/Super-Resolution-Zoo/RCAN/info.md

 **Note**: Mean subtraction (a.k.a.
-MeanShift) and residual scaling are excluded from the model definition.
+MeanShift) and residual scaling are excluded from the model's definition.
+The output is **inconsistent** with the original model currently.
+I will try to fix it.

 ```python
 # Bicubic (BI) degradation model